Attraction tickets | TicketLens

 How long should I plan for my visit?

-Tours can take between one and three hours, the route with audio and video guides takes 50 to 70 minutes.
-But there is no time limit for a visit to the Colosseum, the average visit lasts about between 1 and 2 hours.
+Tours can last between one and three hours, the route with audio and video guides takes 50 to 70 minutes.
+However, there is no time limit for visiting the Colosseum.
+The average visit lasts between 1 and 2 hours.
 Read more.

 Is the Colosseum accessible?

-People with disabilities, including an accompanying person, may enter the attraction free of charge.
-The main area of the Colosseum is accessible and guides take into consideration visitors with mobility restrictions during tours.
-Such guests can travel between floors using an elevator.
-However, the arena, the underground areas and the top parts of the Colosseum are not accessible for wheelchairs due to stairs and unevenness.
-Video guides are available for hard-of-hearing and deaf guests in Italian and American Sign Language.
+People with disabilities, including an accompanying person, can enter the attraction for free.
+The main area of the Colosseum is barrier-free and guides take visitors with mobility impairments into consideration during guided tours.
+Guests with mobility restrictions can use an elevator to move between floors.
+However, the arena, the underground areas, and the top parts of the Colosseum are not accessible to wheelchairs due to steps and uneven surfaces.
+Video guides are available for hard of hearing and deaf guests in Italian and American sign language.
 Read more.

-No, dogs are not allowed in the attraction.
+No, dogs are not allowed in the Colosseum.
 Read more.

 Is the Colosseum suitable for children?

-Yes, but it is desired for safety reasons to hold children by the hand.
+Yes, but it is suggested to hold children by the hand for safety reasons.
 Read more.

 General information